GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: conclusions

 \section{conclusions}

-With the upcoming facilities for wide-field sky surveys, we will enter a new era in which an enormous amount of data will be available to study in very detail the life of the Universe and the evolution galaxies therein.
+With the upcoming facilities for wide-field sky surveys, we will enter a new era in which an enormous amount of data will be available to study the life of the Universe and the evolution galaxies therein in very detail.
 The physical processes driving this evolution are heavily connected to galaxy properties, like mass, size, colors and color gradients, shape, internal kinematics etc., and are dependent on the epoch the galaxies are observed, i.e. their redshifts.

 Measuring the structural properties of millions to billions of galaxies is a privilege to do great science, but it will represent a major challenge for the different scientific communities.
 Not to mention other complex and time-consuming tasks like source deblending and star/galaxy separation.
-In preparation for the upcoming dataflows, there is a significant effort from the community to investigate and test new techniques, based on machine learning, to perform these tasks in an efficient way.
+In preparation for the upcoming dataflows, there is a significant effort from the community to investigate and test new techniques, based on machine learning, to perform these tasks efficiently.
 In some specific applications, ML tools are in a rather advanced stage: e.g. photometric redshifts (\citealt{Sadeh2016}, \citealt{Kind2013}) and strong gravitational lens classifiers (\citealt{Petrillo+17_CNN, Petrillo+19_LinKS}, \citealt{Li+20_KiDS, Li+2021+DR5lens}).